rweigel/phys685/final.md

 # Chapter 5

+## Parabolic Wire

+(NL) A wire has a wire with current $I$ in the shape of a parabola.
+Using the Biot-Savart Law, find the $\mathbf{B}$ at the focus.
+Then find $\mathbf{B}$ in terms of $r, \phi, z$.

 ## Ungodly Cooking

-A chef wishes to bake a cake in the heat of a neutron star, and so they carve out a cubical cavity with side length $l$ and fill it with unmagnetized cake batter with some magnetic susceptibility tensor $\chi$.
-Neutron star interior is, as the name suggests, comprised entirely of neutrons and retains no charge or atomic structure, and therefore is \textit{not} a magnetic or dielectric material, or even a conductor, that is, consider those 5 walls of the cubical oven to be grounded.
+(AG) A chef wishes to bake a cake in the heat of a neutron star, and so they carve out a cubical cavity with side length $l$ and fill it with unmagnetized cake batter with some magnetic susceptibility tensor $\chi$.
+Neutron star interior is, as the name suggests, comprised entirely of neutrons and retains no charge or atomic structure, and therefore is $\textit{not}$ a magnetic or dielectric material, or even a conductor, that is, consider those 5 walls of the cubical oven to be grounded.
 The thin atmosphere of the neutron star is filled with an ungodly magnetic field that can be a quadrillion times stronger than the Earth's; consider this magnetic field  $\textbf{B}$ to run through the interior of the neutron star as well in a constant direction.
 Consider also the 6th wall of the oven to be this layer of atmosphere with a constant surface current $\textbf{K}$.
 When the chef determines the cake is finished they remove it from the oven and observes a magnetization of the dessert even after being removed from the magnetic field, that is, a magnetic moment baked in.

 In summary, the chef has found themself with a 3D Cartesian boundary value problem with 5 vanishing boundaries, a constant magnetic field $\textbf{B}$, magnetic susceptibility $\chi$, as well as a surface current $\textbf{K}$ on the remaining face of the cube.
 Ignoring all relativistic, thermal, quantum, and gravitational effects, calculate the magnetization $\textbf{M}$ of the cake in terms of the given vectors and tensor.

 ## Circular Loop in Soft Iron Cavity